Bug report #4088

 If we were going to use the whole segments that intersect the viewport we would still have to calculate the intersection of segments with the viewport in order to place label candidates only to visible positions.
 So I guess a better solution is to run intersect on the whole geometry.

-#7 Updated by Sandro Santilli about 8 years ago
+#7 Updated by Sandro Santilli almost 9 years ago

 I wouldn't say "high" chances, but there still are.
 Maybe you could catch and let go if it happens.
 I don't really have statistical data about robustness issues happening with rectangular intersections (should be handled in a special way, faster).